jelic98/cv/index.md

 <div class="up3" markdown="1">
 __SCHOOL OF COMPUTING__

-Lead the exercise sections for three courses - Compiler Construction, Object-Oriented Programming and Introduction to Programming;
+Lead the exercise classes for three courses - Compiler Construction, Object-Oriented Programming and Introduction to Programming;
 there are multiple groups per course and each group has 30 students.
 </div>